Wellington Cable Car: 2014–present

+In 2014, a temporary light display was installed in the cable car tunnels by Angus Muir as part of an arts festival.
+The lights were very popular, so the displays were expanded a year later to two tunnels and made permanent.
+The 45,000 LED lights can be programmed with different colours and patterns of movement for special events.

 In 2016, the Cable Car underwent a major equipment upgrade to replace the electric drive and control system.
-Since the 1979 upgrade, each car has completed more than one million trips.
-The Cable Car also took the opportunity to cosmetically upgrade the existing cars and make changes to the staff facilities.
+Since the 1979 upgrade, each car had completed more than one million trips.
+The company also took the opportunity to cosmetically upgrade the existing cars and make changes to the staff facilities.

-Whilst the Cable Car was out of action, the Wellington City Council also carried out construction work in the Cable Car Lane and Lambton Quay Terminal.
-This included replacing the old leaky canopy with an elegant new glass one; building a new ticket booth and moving the entry gates to make queuing and buying tickets easier; and new paving, signs and colour scheme for the heritage-listed Stonehams building.
+While the Cable Car was out of action, Wellington City Council also carried out construction work in Cable Car Lane and the Lambton Quay terminal.
+This included replacing the old leaky canopy with a new glass one; building a new ticket booth and moving the entry gates to make queuing and buying tickets easier; and new paving, signs and colour scheme for the heritage-listed Stonehams building.

-Trivia

-The landmark Kelburn Kiosk was built at the Kelburn terminal in 1905.
-It was burnt down in a suspicious fire in 1982.
-The Skyline Restaurant was built to replace it in 1984.

-The first woman cable car driver in New Zealand was Lorraine Ruka-Isaac who drove the cable car from 1979 to 1981.

 In March 2022, the windows of the Kelburn terminal building were fitted with decals to help prevent bird strikes, as a wildlife conservation measure.
 The initiative was partly funded through crowd-sourcing undertaken by a local conservation organisation, the Urban Wildlife Trust.

+In 2014 fare payments using Snapper cards started being accepted.
+In October 2023, Wellington Cable Car Ltd announced they would no longer accept Snapper payments.

+In 2025, the Wellington Cable Car company's chief executive stated that the cars, electric drive and controls would be replaced in 2036.